needs more magic.

 Photo by Kelsey Lefever

-"In Our Season" - Professor Charlatan Bardot’s Travel Anthology to the Most (Fictional) Haunted Buildings in the Weird, Wild World (forthcoming)
+"In Our Season" - Professor Charlatan Bardot’s Travel Anthology to the Most (Fictional) Haunted Buildings (forthcoming)

 "The Future in Saltwater" - Anathema: Spec from the Margins